2020 Federal Standard of Excellence

 2.2 Did the agency have an agency-wide evaluation plan?
 (Example: Evidence Act 312(b))

 - USAID has an agency-wide evaluation registry that collects information on all evaluations planned to commence within the next three years (as well as tracking ongoing and completed evaluations).
 Currently, this information is used internally and is not published.
-To meet the Evidence Act requirement, USAID will publish an agency-wide evaluation plan in the Agency’s Annual Performance Plan/Annual Performance Report in future years.
+To meet the Evidence Act requirement, USAID will include an agency-wide evaluation plan in the Agency’s draft Annual Performance Plan/Annual Performance Report submitted to OMB in September 2020.

 2.3 Did the agency have a learning agenda (evidence-building plan) and did the learning agenda describe the agency’s process for engaging stakeholders including, but not limited to the general public, state and local governments, and researchers/academics in the development of that agenda?
 (Example: Evidence Act 312)